-Eligible employees may elect to contribute to the Plans up to 25% of eligible compensation as pre-tax, not to exceed the IRS limit, or up to 10% as after-tax, with a maximum of 25% in the aggregate.
-Eligible employees in the Hourly Plan may defer as pre-tax savings and/or pre-tax catch-up contributions, a maximum of 50% of amounts earned under the applicable pay for performance plan in increments of 10% and subject to the maximums allowable by the Internal Revenue ("Code") and Department of Treasury regulations.
+Eligible employees may elect to contribute to the Plans a percentage of eligible compensation as pre-tax or Roth after-tax, when combined not to exceed the Internal Revenue Service ("IRS") limit, with a maximum of 25% in the aggregate.
+Eligible employees in the Hourly Plan may defer as pre-tax savings and/or pre-tax catch-up contributions, a maximum of 50% of amounts earned under the applicable pay for performance plan in increments of 10% and subject to the maximums allowable by the Internal Revenue Code ("Code") and Department of Treasury regulations.